-Tired of generic 2021 predictions about remote work, cloud, and data?
-Here are 10 specific trends to consider in your growth strategy:
+Tired of generic 2022 predictions about remote work, cloud, and data?
+Here are 5 specific trends for software business leaders to consider:

-By this point, most PMs know that the key to growth is a deep understanding of your target customers.
+Talking to customers to uncover unmet needs is the most critical part of product strategy.
+The key to growth is a deep understanding of your target customers.
 Simply relying on internal ideas is not enough, nor is it enough to just look at google analytics and product usage data.
 You actually have to talk to the market.